 - How is a Limited Purpose credential different from DC DMV’s current credential?

-- What does the “not for federal official purposes” marking mean?
+- What does the “not valid for official federal purposes” marking mean?

 This means you will not be able to use the Limited Purpose credential to enter federal facilities, enter a nuclear plant or board an airplane.
 Additionally, other entities may or may not accept the credential for identification purposes.

-- So does the “not for federal official purposes” marking mean I’m an undocumented resident?
+- So does the “not valid for official federal purposes” marking mean I’m an undocumented resident?

 No. A US citizen who has never been issued a social security number is also eligible to obtain a Limited Purpose credential.

 - When will the District of Columbia begin issuing Limited Purpose credentials?